surfer getting ready to head into the water

 Looking for the Best Fish style surfboards?

-If you're new to the world of fish surfboards, you may be wondering how you would choose the best one for your needs.
+If you’re new to fish surfboards, you might be wondering how to choose the right one to match your skill level and surfing styl

 There are many shapes to choose from, such as the retro fish and the hybrid fish.
 Then you've got to decide between quad or the more classical style of twin fin set-up.